CRITICALLY EXAMINE THE ECONOMIC, SOCIO-CULTURAL

 ‘Within the constitutional constraints inherited by the first black government in Zimbabwe, there was not much scope for major land reform, but there was scope to buy out white settlers and to bring unused lands under cultivation.
 Thus abandoned farms were taken over and surplus lands under white settler farms were subsumed by the State, with payment of compensation.
 ‘This was designated for distribution to the landless and the poor’ (Sobhan, R. 1993: 73).
 35,000 peasant families, per consequence of this, were assembled in 50 settlement schemes.
 By 1984, 18% of the land held by white settlers had been redistributed to Africans.
 It is important to consider the role of bureaucrats and bureaucratic agencies.
 The reality is that they have vested interests in the protracted proceedings relating to Land Reform and in particular the Ministries of Agriculture and Lands and certain para-statal affiliated groups, who have no desire for a resolution which would entail a loss of job for them or their supporters.
 Moreover international aid agencies can likewise hinder policy and planning discourse.
 International aid is about shifting funds to Third World governments and sometimes it is necessary to have a vehicle to effect the transfer.
 Land settlement schemes provide a useful method.
 (Hulme, D, 1987).

-At the centre of rural development issue is the International Bank for Reconstruction and Development, i.e. the World Bank.
-The World Bank raises its money from international capital markets and re-lends it at interest to governments to finance specific projects.
+At the centre of the rural development issue is the International Bank for Reconstruction and Development, i.e. the World Bank.
+The World Bank raises its money from international capital markets and re-lends it charging interest to governments to finance specific projects.
 The World Bank together with its associate the IMF, were set up in 1944 at Bretton Woods.
 The aim was to encourage free flows of trade, investments and profits, the main promoter being the US.
 Irrigation schemes are funded and sponsorship is available.
 The World Bank is presently supporting ‘green revolution’ technology in line with its poverty lending focus.
 The World Bank is still in favour of conservative fiscal policies, liberal trade, exchange rate policies and protection of foreign investment.
 Lending policies thus favour right-wing military regimes.
 In other words, those who redistribute the income and benefits derived from economic growth to the rich (Williams, G. 1981).
 This falls in line with the urban-bias practice engaged in.

 Over 11 million hectares of land is owned by approximately 4,500 commercial farmers (Internet, IRIN).
 9th September 1998 Mugabe warned of Land Reform Anarchy while attending a conference in Harare to raise funds for redistribution of land.
 Donors had pledged to provide $1.5 m but were considering withdrawing from the commitment.
 Mugabe informed them that if the 5 year plan did not come into effect, squatting would increase to the point of anarchy.
 The last number of months in Zimbabwe has seen a high proportion of this reality.
 There has been an invasion of white-owned farms.
 The accusation is that ZANU-PF have breached their promise for land redistribution (Internet, BBC News, 1998).